AndreasG11/MAE224/Simulating-Wind-Turbine-Rotors-using-Qblade.md

 Notice in the top graph is our simulated cl vs α curve, and the fitted curve overlaying it.
 You can adjust the sliders to the left to try and match the two.
 Also keep an eye on your cd vs α fit at the bottom, note especially how much of the curve we have to fit.
 Do you think this could cause any issues with our predictions later?

 After you are satisfied with your fit, click save.
 Notice the final curve is a composite of the simulated data and the curve fit data.
-Now move on to the rotor tab by clicking the button next to the 360° one.
+Now move on to the rotor tab by clicking the button two down from the 360° one.

 <p align="center">
 <img src="https://github.com/mkfu/MAE224/blob/master/images/Final%20Project/QB3.png" width="1000">